Panchito Pistoles

-Panchito Pistoles is a cartoon anthropomorphic rooster created by Fred Moore.
+Panchito Pistolas is a cartoon anthropomorphic rooster created by Fred Moore.
 He first appeared in the 1944 Disney film The Three Caballeros with his friends Donald Duck and José Carioca.
 He later appeared in several Disney comics, including a year-long run in the Silly Symphony Sunday comic strip (1944–1945) as well as Don Rosa's comic book stories The Three Caballeros Ride Again (2000) and The Magnificent Seven (Minus 4) Caballeros (2005).
 He speaks Spanish with a Mexican accent.

 Description

 Panchito is a friend of Donald Duck and José Carioca.
 He lives in Mexico and rides on a horse called Señor Martinez.
 He had some appearances in the television series House of Mouse and in Minnie's Bow-Toons as a MC for a Mexican Fiesta.
 His first appearance in comics was a self-titled 1943 story in which he met and fell for Clara Cluck.
 A few months earlier he appeared in a text story titled "La Piñata".

 From 1944, Panchito headlined a year-long sequence in the Silly Symphony Sunday comic strip, written by Bill Walsh, with pencils by Paul Murry and inks by Dick Moores.

 Panchito's full name is Panchito Romero Miguel Junipero Francisco Quintero González III.
 Panchito is a nickname for Francisco, which is also his fifth name.
 The unusually long name is a joking reference to the fact that, in many Spanish speaking countries, people use two surnames (which in some cases are composed of two or more words) and commonly have one or more middle names.
 This full name was mostly maintained in Legend of the Three Caballeros, only dropping Junipero from his name.

 As there is no reference to his surname "Pistoles", some people assume that it is another nickname.
 The word "Pistoles" does not exist in Spanish, although "Pistolas" would mean guns, specifically handguns or pistols.
 As a matter of fact, the character is known as "Panchito Pistolas" in the Spanish market.